Carl Gustaf Emil Mannerheim: Commander-in-Chief

 Mannerheim kept relations with Adolf Hitler's government as formal as possible.
-Mannerheim did not really appreciate Hitler, even though he initially expressed an interest in his rise to power; his mind changed at the point when Mannerheim's visit to Germany made him realize what kind of "ideal state" Hitler was building.
+Mannerheim did not really appreciate Hitler, even though he initially expressed an interest in his rise to power; his attitude towards Hitler turned negative at the point when Mannerheim's visit to Germany made him realize what kind of "ideal state" Hitler was building; he compared Hitler's rise in Germany to the 1917 rise of the Bolshevists in Russia.
 Before the Continuation War, the Germans offered Mannerheim command over 80,000 German troops in Finland.
 Mannerheim declined so as to not tie himself and Finland to Nazi war aims; Mannerheim was ready for cooperation and fraternity with Hitler's Germany, but for practical rather than ideological reasons because of the Soviet threat.
 In July 1941 the Finnish Army of Karelia was strengthened by the German 163rd Infantry Division.
 They retook the Finnish territories annexed by the Soviet Union after the Winter War, and went further, occupying East Karelia.
 Finnish troops took part in the Siege of Leningrad, which lasted 872 days.

+Soviet leader Joseph Stalin pressured Churchill to declare war against Finland, a decision that was particularly difficult for Churchill due to his acquaintance with Mannerheim.
+Churchill delayed the declaration and sent a personal note to Mannerheim, in which he recalled their past encounters and warned Mannerheim about the impending declaration.
+Mannerheim thanked Churchill for his thoughtfulness and responded that his mission was to ensure Finland's security.

+On 20 June 1942, Mannerheim was inspecting Finnish front line troops in Poventsa when he and his staff were engaged by a Soviet anti-tank gun with direct fire.
+One shell exploded near Mannerheim who, on varying accounts, took cover either in a trench or behind tree trunks until Finnish counter-battery fire neutralized the attacker.
+Captain Ahti Petramaa, section commander during the inspection, lost fingers from flying shrapnel and was escorted to an aid station where he was promoted to major by Mannerheim.